bitclave/bitclaveHackathon/README.md

 ## Gitter

-To meet potential team members, chat about projects, or get help with your code and the base-client-js library, head over to the  [the bitclaveHackathon Gitter](https://gitter.im/bitclaveHackathon/Lobby#).
+To meet potential team members, chat about projects, or get help with your code and the base-client-js library, head over to the  [the bitclavedevs Telegram channel](https://t.me/bitclavedevs).

 # Submission Guidelines